cgalpin92/project-portfolio1-moonlandingmuseum/README.md

 # Moon Landing Museum

 ## Intro
-The Moon Landing Museum website is for Space exploration enthusiasts, particularly those interested in the mission that put the First Man on the Moon, the Apollo 11 Mission.
+The Moon Landing Museum website is for Space exploration enthusiasts, particularly those interested in the mission that First put Man on the Moon, the Apollo 11 Mission.
 The Museum is a one-stop shop for all things Apollo 11.

 Users of the website will not only be able to find out what the Museum showcases, information on how to visit and ways they can contact them, but also learn about the History of Apollo, a Timeline of Events of the Mission itself and the Apollo 11 Astronauts.
 Users can also register their interest to Volunteer at the Museum.
 The site is targeted towards an audience of space lovers, particularly those interest in the Apollo 11 Mission.